-If this is the dried out and chewy cherry on top of your Thanksgiving celebration every year, then you need to start grilling that bird.
+If dry turkey is part of your Thanksgiving tradition, it’s time to change the tradition.
+First, start grilling that bird.
 And in this case, grill it over a beer can so there is no way the turkey is dry, even the breast.
-The turkey in the picture above is not only beautifully browned, but also glistening, it is so moist even after resting for 30 minutes.
+The turkey in the picture above is not only beautifully browned on the outside, but also glistening/oozing on the inside.
 There are many ways to do grilled turkey, but this is probably the simplest and one of the best.
-Now is the time to perfect your beer can turkey for Thanksgiving.
-And the topper, is turkey is low carb so you can load up on the bird without the carbs.

 Beer Can Turkey Ingredients: